 (c) U.S. Courts Law Library.

-The United States Courts Law Library in the United States Courthouse contains non-circulating legal reference books, periodicals, and related materials.
+The United States Courts Law Library in the Orrin G. Hatch United States related materials.
 Access to the library is available to the bar and the public when library staff are on duty during normal court business hours.